CheesecakeSeal/cis2055-campuspulse/README.md

 To create an investigator account:

 1. Run the application once so the database is created.
-2. Register a normal account using the email address that should become an investigator.
+2. Register a normal account using the email address and display name that should become an investigator.
 3. Open SQL Server Management Studio and connect to:

 ```text